Best Usenet Block Accounts and Unlimited + Block Combinations

-For example, block accounts for Usenet are great for supplementing torrents.
+For example, they're awesome for supplementing torrents.
 Perhaps you rely mostly on torrent file-sharing for downloading content, but occasionally like to use Usenet, especially for hard to find files that aren't shared (seeded) much as torrents.

-Another excellent use for Usenet block accounts is for downloading adult materials on Usenet.
-A block account is a great way to occasionally binge on Usenet porn.
-There is a much better selection of XXX video clips and images on Usenet than torrents,although porn torrents are still pretty good for full-length adult videos.
+They're also excellent for downloading adult materials on Usenet, so you can occasionally binge on Usenet porn.
+Because there's a much better selection of XXX video clips and images on Usenet than torrents, although porn torrents are still pretty good for full-length adult videos.

 Over time, if you do like the selection Usenet has to offer and you decide to start downloading from Usenet newsgroups regularly, you should consider a recurring monthly account with a good unlimited Usenet provider such as Newshosting as this represents better value for money per GB downloaded.

-The break even point for when it makes sense to switch from a block account to a monthly plan depends on the prices of each.
-This is not always easy to figure out because block accounts are cheaper per GB the more you buy (see the heading below ‘How Much do Block Accounts Cost’).
+The break even point for when it makes sense to switch from a block to a monthly plan depends on the prices of each.
+This is not always easy to figure out because blocks are cheaper per GB the more you buy (see the heading below ‘How Much Does it Cost’).

-Perhaps surprisingly, prices per GB vary widely for Usenet block accounts.
-To help you compare block account prices, we have prepared the table below (cheapest rate per block of GBs is bolded).
+But prices per GB vary widely for Usenet block accounts.
+To help you compare prices, we've compiled the table below (cheapest rate per block is bolded).

 Note that price alone is not the only factor to consider.
 Block accounts also apply a different number of connections than standard monthly plans and even sometimes have speed limits.
-So keep an eye on those factors too when choosing a block account.
+So keep an eye on those factors too when choosing a provider.

 Lastly, it’s also important to know about backbone providers when choosing which block account provider to use in combination with your main Usenet provider account.
 This is discussed a litle further down in this post.